heyitsbench/mod-ptr-template/README.md

 This module depends on the selection of certain template sets that have already been filled out.
 The sets included in this module are based on the following:

-- Template characters as seen on the Season of Mastery and Wrath Classic public test realms.
+- Template characters as seen on the Classic Era, Season of Mastery, and Wrath Classic public test realms.
 - Best-in-slot gear lists from Wowhead for the various phases of Classic's release.

 In the future, this may be expanded to include many more sets, and anyone willing is free to contribute to this module.